kristopolous/DRR/indycast.net/about.md

 #### Should be usable by novices
 If Alice doesn't really know how to use computers that well, there should be a [web front end](http://indycast.net) that explains what this is and has a simple and attractive user-interface that she can operate on the device of her choosing.

+## Fast and small

+### Disk space efficient

+VPSs generally don't give that much disk space and archiving audio would normally take a lot of them.
+That's why there's support for Microsft Azure cloud storage.
+A survey was done to try to find the cheapest storage options:

+  * Amazon EC2: $0.050 / GB
+  * Google Compute: $0.040 / GB
+  * Microsoft Azure: $0.024 / GB

+Coming in at less than half the price of EC2, MS azure was the obvious choice.
+If configured with credentials, the server will use an azure account to offload the valuable disk space on the VPS

+### CPU efficient

+There is no audio processing done.

+Because audio streams are just binary files, and the binary files are identical independent of the user downloading them, then in order to overlap or splice the audio, all you need is the ability to parse and find the headers ... not the payloads themselves.

+Since there was no library out there that did just the headers, one was written for this.
+It scans headers, hopping around the file, making a number of assumptions about things (such as CBR encoding) and as a result, audio can be brought down from the cloud storage, stitched together, and then sliced in under a second.

+Generally speaking, since the user is expecting to hear 1 or 2 hours of audio, this delay doesn't feel unusual.

+Bitrates are computed based on how many bits transit over the connection in a given duration as opposed to being internally taken from the file itself.
+This is a much more direct computation and the sample size is large enough to avoid any errors.